houfu/your-amicus/README.md

 1. Clone this project
 2. Set up poetry environment (After installing poetry, run `poetry install` in the project directory.)
 3. Ensure your OpenAI Key is in the environment variables (key: OPENAI_API_KEY)
+4. `pc init` to set up the project structure.
+5. If necessary, copy the contents of pcconfig.py.example to pcconfig.py
-4. `pc run` to start a development backend and frontend server.
+6. `pc run` to start a development backend and frontend server.